sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 That way you can just split your long scripts into multiple files and make it easier to manage.

 ## Getting values from your page
-In some scenirous you want to do different things dependent on what shows on your page.
+In some scenarios you want to do different things dependent on what shows on your page.
 For example: You are testing a shop checkout and you need to verify that the item is in stock.
 You can run JavaScript and get the value back to your script.

 Here's an simple example, IRL you will need to get something from the page: